PaweX/PID-Convert_DU/README.md

 ### This happens **even without the plugin installed**.

 **Cause:**
-Dragon UnPACKer 5 incorrectly identifies some `.PID` files as **TGA** due to similar headers or internal driver bugs.
+Probably Dragon UnPACKer 5 incorrectly identifies some `.PID` files as **TGA** due to similar headers or internal driver bugs.
 It attempts to use its **built-in TGA previewer**, which crashes on invalid data.

 ### **Workarounds:**